nickredding/cordova-plugin-apple-watch-link/README.md

 Dictionary messages are sent from the watchOS app using a call to the function ```messageToPhone.```
 ```
 func messageToPhone(msgType: String, msg: [String: Any], ack: Bool = false,
-			ackHandler: (Int64) -> Void)? = nullHandler,
+			ackHandler: (Int64) -> Void)= nullHandler,
-			errHandler: ((String, Int64) -> Void)? = nullHandler)
+			errHandler: ((String, Int64) -> Void)= nullHandler)
 	-> Int64
 ```
-As with ```watchLink.sendMessage,``` omitting the ```ackHandler``` parameter will send the message without acknowledgement.
+Setting the ```ack``` parameter to true will send the message with acknowledgement.
 A dictionary message that is sent with acknowledgement will block subsequent dictionary messages (acknowledged or not) until it is acknowledged or flushed due to an error or session reset.

 The ```errHandler``` function (if provided) will be invoked in the case of an error arising.
-If the session was reset errorString will be "sessionreset".
+If the session was reset errorString will be "sessionreset:<timestamp>".
 Errors are logged regardless of whether an error handler is provided.

 This function returns the unique timestamp assigned to the message, and this value is provided to the ```ackHandler``` and ```errHandler``` functions.